Suryasadasivam/Phonepe-Pulse-Data-Visualization/README.md

 # 5. Data Retrieval:
 Fetching data from the database to dynamically update the dashboard.

-# 6. Deployment:
-Thorough testing before deploying the dashboard for public access.
-The outcome is a live geo visualization dashboard presenting insights from the data, enhancing skills in coding, data handling, visualization, and deployment.
-The project showcases proficiency in these areas, providing practical learning experiences.

 **LIBRARIES NEEDED:**
 - Python: The core programming language used for scripting and data manipulation.
 - Git: Version control system for cloning and managing the GitHub repository.